dcunited001/dcunited001.github.io/_posts/2016-06-08-im-not-religious-im-spiritual-3-my-own-beliefs.md

 title: "I'm Not Religious, I'm Spiritual: My Own Beliefs"
 categories: blog
 tags: "anthropology religion sociology psychology"
 headline: "Indispensible Foundations to Mercurial Cultural Deconstruction"
 author:
   name: "David Conner"
 excerpt: ""
 ---

 ### Mercurial Cultural Deconstruction

+- TODO: link articles together (TOC on each article)
+  - how to do this in jekyll?

 As we hurtle towards relative omniscience and relative omnipotence, isn't it important for us to discuss what makes humanity or any group